0xcire/Propel-CRM/README.md

   - please see `/server/src/lib/faker.ts` to see how that was done
   - data in analytics and some listing details may not make 100% sense

-- Took the time to go through OWASP guides for some security features and while the general recommendation is the use a library where people much more knowledgable than myself can handle all edge cases, I figured this would be a good learning opportunity to understand what is going on
+- Took the time to go through OWASP guides for some security features and while the general recommendation is to use a library where people much more knowledgable than myself can handle all edge cases, I figured this would be a good learning opportunity to understand what is going on

 - AWS